 Being more and doing more is about deciding as a leader what kind of impact you want to make on others.
 Many leaders haven’t thought about that.
 They haven’t taken the time to think about why they’re doing what they’re doing—in Price’s case, why he was taking a $1.1 million salary while his employees couldn’t make ends meet.

 When you have clarity around that, it’s clearer where you can model the way for your organization and others.

 Of course, a step like what Price took may not be the only thing that needs to change in the organization.
 But it’s important to recognize that CEOs are an essential part of successful change.

 Dan Price isn’t an anomaly; other high-profile CEOs have done the work and demonstrate their own version of being more, doing more in action.

 - Ben & Jerry’s has a page on its website all about the issues the company cares about and it encourages citizens to take action on its current focus, criminal justice reform.
 It recently teamed up with Advancement Project National Office to support its #FreeAndSafe campaign in an effort to reduce jail and prison populations.

 - Greystone Bakery has an open hiring policy, giving opportunities to prospective employees who have found it difficult to find work elsewhere because of limited education and qualifications, criminal history, or lack of work experience.
 The company cites benefits of this policy including equity and community growth as well as saving Greystone on recruitment costs and opening up a wider talent pool.

 And the best part?
 We’ve never heard of an organization that thought outside the box to make a difference who regretted it.

-At Kadabra, we help CEOs and organizations Expand What’s Possible, helping them identify ways to do leadership, teamwork, and change differently and, dare we say, better.
+At Kadabra, we help CEOs and organizations Expand What’s Possible, by putting the Learn Lead Lift Framework® into practice and helping them identify ways to do leadership, teamwork, and change differently and, dare we say, better.